jetstack/tally/README.md

 Not all the repositories in the deps.dev dataset have corresponding scores in the scorecard dataset.

-When the `-g/--generate` flag is set, `tally` will generate the missing scores itself.
+Tally can generate the missing scores and save them to a separate table in BigQuery, allowing you to maintain a private dataset that supplements the public one.

+To do this, set the `-g/--generate` flag and provide a table with `-t/--table`.

 This requires that the `GITHUB_TOKEN` environment variable is set to a valid token.

 ```
+$ export GITHUB_TOKEN=<token>
-$ tally -p my-gcp-project-id -g bom.json
+$ tally -p my-gcp-project-id -g -t 'dataset-name.table-name' bom.json
 Found 150 supported packages in BOM
 Fetching repository information from deps.dev dataset...
 Fetching scores from OpenSSF scorecard dataset...
 Generating missing scores...
 ```

+When `-t/-table` is set without `-g/--generate`, `tally` will query the table for existing scores but won't generate any new ones.

 ### Output formats